US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     }
     ```

 1. Create a new resource group for your lab project using the `src/Infrastructure/bicep/rg.bicep` script file.
-In the command, make sure to replace the location parameter with the Azure region you want to use:
+When invoking the command, replace the location parameter with the Azure region you want to use:

     ```shell
     cd ./src/Infrastructure/bicep/